unmaya/Girder/README.md

 [Girder Site Files](http://comfypixel.com/Girder/)
 ====================

 A simple CSS grid toolkit built on Sass.
-This is the demo source for the github page, it includes a basic starter kit with some responsive examples and grid uses.
+This is the demo source for the github pages, it includes a basic starter kit with some responsive examples and grid uses.

 ---

 # About the demo
 This page is built with Girder to test functionality and for general reference.
+There's also an example page for using the [CSS version of Girder][http://comfypixel.com/Girder/example-css.html].

 **Example HTML**
 ```HTML